yasinaydin14/Pokemon-Bot/README.md

   <img src="media/offline_metamon_diagram.png" alt="Metamon Offline Diagram" width="85%">
 </div>

 In an experimental new feature, we now allow all of the Pokémon logic (the "battle backend") to switch to the replay version.
 Pass `battle_backend="metamon"` to any of the environments. `poke-env` still handles all communication with Showdown, but this helps reduce the [sim2sim gap](#serverreplay-sim2sim-gap).
 Because it is focused on Gens 1-4 without privileged player info --- and tested on every replay ever saved --- the metamon backend is more accurate for our use case and will be significantly easier to maintain.
-However, the `"poke-env"` option is still faster and more stable.
-It uses a [frozen fork](https://github.com/UT-Austin-RPL/poke-env) that preserves backwards compatibility for the gymnasium interface and battle backend used by our best baseline models.
-For now, the two choices are so similar that they can be used interchangeably at test time.
-However, a serious superhuman self-play effort would probably want to pick one option and be consistent with it. `"poke-env"` will only be deprecated after the [PokéAgent Challenge](https://pokeagent.github.io).
+However, the `"poke-env"` option is still faster and more stable and will only be deprecated after the [PokéAgent Challenge](https://pokeagent.github.io).
 ____

  <br>